IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 ## Introduction

 Building mainframe application programs requires configuring various parameters and options for the different build steps, such as the pre-compile, compile, or link-edit step.
 Additionally, an application can contain COBOL programs that need to be link edited with the option `NCAL` or without the option `NCAL` for different purposes.
-This may be required for any build parameter for the various build steps like compile parameters, bind parameters, link edit parameters, and so on.
+An override may be required for any build parameter for the various build steps like compile parameters, bind parameters, link edit parameters, and so on.

 In existing mainframe toolchains, this customization is performed by assigning a type to the application artifact.
 This *type* is often used to specify the build parameters and options for the entire **subgroup** of application artifacts.
 Obviously, it allows that an application program might have some individual overrides as well.

-Generally, think of these settings as either as a default value or an override of the build parameter for an application artifact.
+Generally, think of these settings as either as a default value or as an override of the build parameter for an application artifact.

 ## Overriding build properties with DBB and zAppBuild